OpenCilk/www.opencilk.org/src/doc/reference/reducers.md

 Reducers may not contain reducers.

-Although the system will accept any expressions with the proper type after `cilk_reduce`, names of functions are preferred.
+Callback functions should not spawn.

+Callback functions should be passed by name to `cilk_reduce`.
 Two reducers have the same type if they have the same data type and equivalent callback functions.
-The compiler knows two functions are equivalent if they are the same function referenced by name.
-Anything more complicated is not checked.
-(It is impossible to prove reliably that two arbitrary expressions are always equivalent.)
+If the callback functions are expressions other than the names of functions the compiler does not know whether they are equivalent and may give spurious errors about type incompatibility.
+Proving expression equivalence is an unsolvable problem in the general case.

 In C++, reducers are not implicitly converted to views when binding references.
 This limitation is planned to be removed in a future